The Alpine Ski World Cup Kicks Off in Sölden in 60 Days

 The cable car company owns and operates the 31 lifts in the Sölden ski area, 6 mountain restaurants (including the Ice Q gourmet restaurant at 3048 m. in the Gaislachkogl summit), as well as the 5* Hotel Das Central in Sölden, and the Rastland Nassereith.

-In 2023 the cable car company celebrates its 75th anniversary.
-Sölden has changed a lot between the first one-person chairlift in Hochsölden in 1948 and the ultramodern James Bond Adventure World in 2018.
+In 2023, the cable car company celebrates its 75th anniversary.
+Sölden has evolved significantly from the initial one-person chairlift in Hochsölden in 1948 to the state-of-the-art James Bond Adventure World in 2018.

 With a surface covering more than 20 km² and 34.5 km of pistes, Sölden's glacier ski area ranks among the largest in Tirol and all of Austria.
 Located between 2675 and 3250 meters, the scenic mountain ski areas of Rettenbach and Tiefenbachferner are connected by a ski tunnel.